gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 # Results

-- SDMs results are similar to raw observations for richness, LCBD, and relationship
-- Relationship is different for species-rich & species-poor sites
-- Relationship varies according to scale, being well defined at smaller scales and becoming increasingly vague on larger extents

 The relationship between LCBD values and species richness displayed two constrasting profiles in species-rich and species-poor regions (@fig:subareas).
 In a species-rich region, such as the Northeastern region of our study extent